 Alex Carter is working towards his Ph.D. in advertising, while also working for the School of Advertising and Public Relations as a Graduate Teaching Assistant.
 Prior to his time at the University of Tennessee, he worked with Eastman Chemical Company and Creative Energy.
 He graduated from East Tennessee State University in 2015 with a bachelor’s degree in public relations, advertising, and applied communication.

 Prior to his time at UTK, he worked on several major brands, including Coca-Cola, Texas Pete Hot Sauce, and Pal’s Sudden Service.
 Carter is the head graduate assistant in the Adam Brown Social Media Command Center, which analyzes current trends in social media content.
 He is part of a team of graduate assistants who monitor major events, including the 2020 election.

-His main research focus centers around the influence of advertising on new technologies and media, as well as concerns with privacy.
+His research focus centers on the influence of advertising on new technologies and media as well as concerns with privacy.

 What are your career goals?